 - Bacterial infections

-- Battered tongue (sign of insufficient disposal of poison and waste)
+- Frosted tongue (sign of inadequate removal of toxins and waste products)

 - Bad breath

-The body will always try to restore a disturbed pH balance on its own.
-It is vital for the body that the blood maintains a good acid/base balance, as abnormalities can lead to acute problems, coma and life-threatening situations.
-If necessary, the body will widely sacrifice calcium and magnesium from the bones and cause osteoporosis (bone decalcification) so as not to compromise the acid/base balance in the blood.
+The body will always try on its own to restore an upset pH balance.
+It is vital for the body to maintain a proper acid/base balance in the blood because abnormalities can lead to acute problems, coma and life-threatening situations.
+If necessary, the body will sacrifice large-scale calcium and magnesium from the bones and cause osteoporosis (osteoporosis) in order not to compromise the acid/base balance in the blood.

 Degeneration of bones, muscles, digestive organs and immune system

-As chronic acidification of the body lasts longer, it has an increasingly severe effect on a large number of bodily functions and can eventually result in:
+As chronic acidification of the body lasts longer, it has an increasingly severe effect on a wide range of body functions and can eventually result in:

-- Osteoarthritis or arthritis by extracting minerals from the joints;
+- Osteoarthritis or arthritis due to the extraction of minerals from the joints;

-- Osteoperosis (bone decalcification) by extracting calcium and magnesium from the bones;
+- Osteoperosis (osteoporosis of bones) due to the withdrawal of calcium and magnesium from the bones;

-- Deposition of acid crystals on the joints, causing rheumatism, arthritis or gout;
+- Deposition of acid crystals on joints, causing rheumatism, arthritis or gout;

 - Damage to muscles, ligaments and tendons due to lack of minerals;